 When truckers’ negligence causes collisions on the road, they often lead to devastating and catastrophic injuries, such as brain injury or even death.
 In 2017, there were nearly 10,000 trucks involved in collisions in Kentucky.
-A Bowling Green, KY semi-truck accident lawyer at the Law Firm of Flora Templeton Stuart are committed to holding negligent truckers and their employers responsible for their actions and making highways safer.
+A Bowling Green, KY semi-truck accident lawyers at Flora Templeton Stuart Accident Injury Lawyers are committed to holding negligent truckers and their employers responsible for their actions and making highways safer.

 If you or a loved one has suffered a serious injury in a truck accident, call our firm to schedule a free case evaluation.
 We will secure the compensation you need to recover and get back to normal daily life.